 The land use identified for the entire ASP, consisting of approximately 590 ha (1,459 ac) ha (ac) of land, is for medium industrial purposes.
 Medium industrial lands are situated as a buffer between the existing heavy industrial development north of Highway 15 and the agricultural lands to the south and east, which is in Strathcona County's boundaries.
 Note that the lands subject to the Medium Industrial - Highway 15 Vicinity Overlay may permit uses that differ from those traditionally found in medium industrial areas.
-The Land Use Bylaw currently specifies a minimum parcel size of 0.4 ha (0.99 ac) for medium industrial development.
-Parcel sizes will be identified at the Outline Plan stage, approved through the subdivision process and confirmed at time of legal plan endorsement.
-The plan intends to allow landowners the flexibility to create a variety of parcel sizes, which are appropriate to the district and would facilitate the creation of economical and marketable industrial land development.
+The primary land use identified, consisting of approximately 233 ha (575 ac) of land, is for medium industrial purposes, in the plan area.
+Medium industrial lands are situated as a buffer between the existing heavy industrial development north of Highway 15 and the balance of the plan area and are intended to accommodate uses that do not cause any external, objectionable or dangerous conditions beyond the outer limits of the site and are normally located so as to buffer heavier industrial districts from other land uses.
+Typical uses permitted are similar to the IL District but also include automotive and equipment repair and rental (major), general industrial uses, outdoor storage facility, recycling depot, warehouse sales and warehouse distribution and storage.